 Usually, if you want to use a name other than your business’s legal name, you must file a DBA with your state.
 But, the state never requires you to form an LLC.
 It is your choice as a business owner to register as an LLC.

 Need a simple way to keep track of business transactions?
-Patriot’s online accounting software is easy-to-use and made for the non-accountant.
-We offer free, U.S.-based support.
+Patriot’s online accounting software is easy-to-use and made for small business owners and their accountants.
+We offer free, USA-based support.
 Try it for free today.

 This article is updated from its original publication date of July 24, 2012.This is not intended as legal advice; for more information, please click here.